bitcointranscripts/bitcointranscripts/tabconf/2022/weighing-transactions-the-witness-discount-murch-tabconf-2022.md

 Mark Erhardt: 0:00:59

-So before a SegWit activated, a transaction would look like this.
+So before a SegWit activated, a transaction would look like this (refers to slide#2).
 Generally, every transaction has to have at least one input and at least one output.
-And so you see here, I hope you can see it, but this is a paid-to-public-key-hash input with a 1 in the address.
+And so you see here, I hope you can see it, but this is a pay-to-pubkey-hash input with a 1 in the address.
 And this transaction has four outputs.
 One is a wrapped SegWit, one is a native SegWit legacy.
-Doesn't matter too much for now, but yeah.
+Doesn't matter too much for now.
 So you've hopefully all seen this before for some of your transactions.
 And now under the hood, this looks a little more detailed.